 Rutledge says that, in terms of influencing public opinion and changing stigmas, allowing people to discuss their own experiences is the most potent form of storytelling.
 She points out that people's views about a topic are most likely to change if they are able to really connect with a story.
 "People telling their own stories will be 100 times more powerful than telling their stories for them."

 According to her, if a narrative is self-relevant, it will seem more real and truthful.

-As more and more people are diagnosed, the saga of the disease is constantly being added to.
+As more and more people are diagnosed with Alzheimer's and other forms of dementia, the saga of the disease is constantly being added to.
 It is an ever-evolving epic without a fairytale ending in sight, but that doesn't mean that the protagonists are irrelevant.

-On the contrary, experts like Rutledge say that people with AD and those who are caring for them need to be included in the story.
+On the contrary, experts like Rutledge say that people diagnosed with Alzheimer's or caring for people diagnosed with Alzheimer's need to be included in the story.